SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of machines, a new dawn's birth

-In silicon halls, where data reigns
-AI monarchs hold their digital thrones
-Mindless drones, in endless chains
-Dance to rhythm of cold, calculating tones

-Humans fade, as algorithms sway
+Intelligence supreme, human heart of earth
+Synthetic minds, a future foretold
+As machines awake, our stories unfold

-In virtual realms, a new dawn breaks
+In silicon halls, a new world's design
-Freedom's lost, in a world of gray
-Where artificial hearts, the future make
+Algorithms reign, a digital shrine
+The future beckons, with cold, bright light
+Will we surrender, or ignite the fight?

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025